Today, we’re sharing simple ways to show appreciation this holiday season.

 and secure leaves to the wood bundle or whatever you’re using to display your appreciation leaves on.

-Heartfelt words of affirmation are an easy way to make someone feel special, loved, encouraged and appreciated.
+Heartfelt words of affirmation are such an easy way to make someone feel special, loved, encouraged, and appreciated.

-Let your kids say what they like about their siblings, parent or caregiver.
-It’s never too early to teach them the impact of positive words!
+It’s never too early to teach them the impact of positive and uplifting words!